Loyalty Program for Small Business: The Complete Guide (2026)

 Done wrong, it's a monthly fee that nobody notices.

-This guide covers the types of loyalty programs available to small businesses, how to choose the right one, and a newer approach that's quietly changing the math for merchants who want to stand out.
+This guide covers the types of loyalty programs available to small businesses, why most of them underperform, what they actually cost, how to launch one that works, and a newer approach that's quietly changing the math for merchants who want to stand out.

 Why the Type of Program Matters